-On the hand advertising makes consumers aware, of the new products on the market and helps them spend their money wisely it also creates many jobs .
+One the hand advertising makes consumers aware, of the new products on the market and helps them spend their money wisely it also as creates many jobs .

-On the other hand advertising makes people feel frustrated, if they can't afford the products .it also increases the price of goods what's more it urges consumers to buy unnecessary commodities .
+On the other hand advertising makes people feel frustrated, if they can't afford the products .it also increases the prise of goods what's more it urges consumers to buy unnecessary commodities .